telekom/gateway-kong-charts/README.md

 ### Database

-StarGate requires a PostgreSQL database that will be preconfigured by StarGate's init container.
+This Gateway requires a PostgreSQL database that will be preconfigured by the Gateway's init container.

 ## Configuration